-For climates where the temperature can fall below freezing for a few days a time, adding a heater to the backflow enclosure is basically common sense.
-It's one of those decisions that could fall into the penny wise, pound foolish categories.
+For climates where the temperature can fall below freezing for a few days time, adding a heater to the backflow cover is basically common sense.
+It's one of those decisions that could fall into the penny-wise, pound-foolish categories.
 The cost to add a heater to the enclosure is not a big financial decision with the most expensive options costing no more than a few hundred dollars.
 Old man winter rolls in and markets like the Carolinas, Texas, and everywhere in between can be hit with cold weather that can last a week at a time or longer.

 The question, "Should I include a heater with my enclosure?" is an easy one to answer - in most cases it's a "Yes."
 Instead, we'd like to answer the questions many customers have about the different heaters for backflow enclosures that are available.
 The four most widely known aluminum enclosure manufacturers offer different types of heaters.
 They work and are installed differently.
 Here’s an overview of what each manufacturer offers.

-Aquashield's website describes their heaters as meeting ASSE 1060 standards, but it is not clear with class they meet.
+The Aquashield® website describes its heaters as meeting ASSE 1060 standards, but it is not clear which class they meet.
 However, they describe their heating options as being UL or ETL tested for wet/damp conditions.
 This is in keeping with other manufacturers.
-Safe-T-Cover's heaters are UL listed while Hot Box's are ETL listed.
-There is little public information on Aquasheild's heaters, but they are offered in 1000 watts and 1500 watts as shown on drawings.
+Safe-T-Cover's heaters are UL listed.
+There is little public information on Aquashield® heaters, but they are offered in 1000 watts and 1500 watts as shown on drawings.
 They have an aluminum casing, a fan-forced heater, and must be mounted above the discharge valve of RPZ backflow preventers.
 This manufacturer also offers a heat cable for smaller applications.

-The slab mounted heater is UL2021 listed for operation in wet or damp environments which is a requirement of section 1.2.3 of ASSE 1060 for class 1 enclosures.
+The slab mounted heater is UL2021 listed for operation in wet or damp environments which is a requirement of section 1.2.3 of ASSE 1060 for class 1 backflow cover.
 The class 1 designation means the enclosure will maintain a temperature of 40 degrees F even when exposed to outside temperatures of -30 degrees F. The slab mounted heater comes in three different sizes: 500, 1000, and 2000.
 All three sizes are available in 120V.
 The 1000 watt and 2000 watt heaters are available at 240V at no additional charge.
 The heater is mounted directly to the slab with concrete wedge anchors.
 You can find detailed submittal and installation instructions for each of our heater options online.
 Here is an example.
-We also offer a variety of wall mounted heaters in 500, 1000, and 2,000 watt sizes, and a heat cable with 5 watts per foot is available as well.
+We also offer a variety of wall-mounted heaters in 500-, 1000-, and 2,000-watt sizes, and a heat cable with 5 watts per foot is available as well.
 You'll find all our heater options here.

-When specifying an enclosure in climates where winter conditions could cause freezing, be sure to call for an ASSE 1060 Class 1 enclosure.
+When specifying a backflow cover in climates where winter conditions could cause freezing, be sure to call for an ASSE 1060 Class 1 backflow cover.
 Be sure the enclosure manufacturer offers a heater that is listed for wet/damp environments as an enclosure can become damp from water discharge from test cocks and from an RPZ relief valve discharge.
 Remember - not all heaters are the same.
 The slab mounted heater is the best option for keeping the backflow device and riser pipes from freezing.
 We've written even more answers to your questions about enclosure heaters here.